fastify/fastify/docs/Server.md

 #### printRoutes
 <a name="print-routes"></a>

-`fastify.printRoutes()`: Prints the representation of the internal radix tree used by the router, useful for debugging.<br/>
+`fastify.printRoutes()`: Prints the representation of the internal radix tree used by the router, useful for debugging.

 *Remember to call it inside or after a `ready` call.*

 ```js